· · ·

 2

-We present your contribution beautifully within the compendium, with full attribution and a link to your community.
+We present your teaching beautifully within the library, preserving your voice and meaning, with full attribution and a link to your community.

 3